What Drives Innovation? People, Culture, Empathy, And Data

 According to Lewnes, in addition to technology, companies need to be focused on the right people to make a transformation successful.

-“You need both right brainers and left brainers, as well as the ‘in-betweeners,’” Lewnes told the audience of 17,000 people gathered in Las Vegas.
+“You need both right brainers and left brainers, as well as the ‘in-betweeners,’” Lewnes told the audience of 17,000 people gathered this week in Las Vegas.
 “We reskilled talent where we could and brought in new skills where we needed to.
 Our market researchers reinvented themselves and became data analysts.
 Our media team learned to love new ad formats and programmatic, and our designers became content machines to keep pace with digital’s demands.
 We brought in data scientists to do mix modeling and media attribution analysis.
 And a lot of digital natives.”

 But above all else, Lewnes said, Adobe looked for people with a new mindset: people who weren’t afraid to experiment and challenge the status quo.
 With the right technology and people in place, the next step was transforming Adobe’s processes because transformation requires cross-company collaboration and accountability.